Autumn Term Two – November 2018

 Please continue to read with your child their school reading books and any books/magazine from home – READING is FUN!!

-Spellings– Given out every Thursday and tested the following Thursday.
+Spellings – Given out every Wednesday and tested the following Wednesday.

-Maths– Given out Thursdays.
-To be handed in by the following Wednesday -at the LATEST.
+Maths– Given out Fridays.
+To be handed in by the following Friday – at the LATEST.